 Yet, Venice had neither forgotten the injuries done it by the Byzantines nor recovered from the commercial losses that resulted from their expulsion from Constantinople.
 When some overly optimistic noblemen failed to raise either the troops or the funds they anticipated for a new crusade, Venice took advantage of the assembly of fighting men on its doorstep to launch that has gone down in history as the "Fourth Crusade."

 I have described the course of the so-called Fourth Crusade elsewhere.
-(See: https://defendingcrusaderkingdoms.blogspot.com/2019/02/the-hijacked-crusade.html) What I wish to highlight here is that the Fourth Crusade did not, in fact, either destroy the Byzantine Empire (it first fractured, with several competing successors jostling for the title of heir, they reconquered Constantinople in 1261 and survived nearly two-hundred years) — nor Byzantine ties to the West.
+(See: https://defendingcrusaderkingdoms.blogspot.com/2019/02/the-hijacked-crusade.html) What I wish to highlight here is that the Fourth Crusade did not, in fact, either destroy the Byzantine Empire nor end all ties with the West.
+To be sure, for the first several decades, the old Empire was fractured and Frankish states established in the core in Constantinople and Greece.
+But several competing successors jostling for the title of heir continued to exist in Asia and the Balkans.
+Furthermore, these successors reconquered Constantinople in 1261, and the restored Byzantine empire survived nearly two-hundred years after that.

 |Mystra - A Byzantine Outpost in the Frankish Peloponnese|